BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Linear Regions and Discontinuous Fragments

 \section{Linear Regions and Discontinuous Fragments}

-Regions are defined as linear stretches of antigen sequence having at least three antibody-contacting residues (Fig.~\ref{ap_fig2}A).
-Gaps between contacting residues are allowed, and a gap size of up to three non-contacting residues is chosen on the basis of the structure of $\alpha$-helices, which enables residues on the same helical face to be included (Fig.~\ref{ap_fig2}B).
-Fragments, which do not contain enough antibody-contacting residues to qualify as a region (less than three), are considered discontinuous in our study (Fig.~\ref{ap_fig2}A).
-An algorithm classifying linear epitopes for an antigen sequence is shown below:
+Regions are defined as linear stretches of antigen sequence having at least three antibody-contacting residues.
+Gaps between contacting residues are allowed, and a gap size of up to three non-contacting residues is chosen on the basis of the structure of $\alpha$-helices, which enables residues on the same helical face to be included.
+Fragments, which do not contain enough antibody-contacting residues to qualify as a region (less than three), are considered discontinuous in our study (Fig.~\ref{ap_fig2}).